MartinBelko/Docker-Backup-Script/README.md

 * **Rocky Linux 9** on AMD/Intel x64
 * **Rocky Linux 9** on ARM64 (running in UTM on a MacBook Air M1, 2020)

+> [!NOTE]
-ℹ️ **Note:** The script is intentionally basic and should, in theory, work on most major Linux distributions like Ubuntu, Red Hat, Debian, and Fedora.
+> The script is intentionally basic and should, in theory, work on most major Linux distributions like Ubuntu, Red Hat, Debian, and Fedora.

-ℹ️ **Note:** A log file is created for each run, overwriting the previous one, ensuring you always have the most recent execution log.
+> A log file is created for each run, overwriting the previous one, ensuring you always have the most recent execution log.

 ---